huntertran/blog/source/_posts/20220417-Count-down-timer-with-VBA-in-PowerPoint.md

 ![selection pane](https://i.imgur.com/7XzG7to.png)

-Now draw a simple textbox, or a shape that you want, then double click its name in `Selection Pane`.
-Change its name to the name of the shape in the macro's code.
+Now draw a simple textbox, or a shape you want, then double click its name in `Selection Pane.` Change its name to the name of the shape in the macro's code.

 ![draw shape](https://i.imgur.com/kVWd4Rk.png)

+ When you click on the shape, the timer will count down, and clicking it again will reset it.

  That's it.
-Now when you click on the shape, the timer will count down.
-Click it again will reset the timer.